realworldocaml/book/en/05-records-and-variants.md

 - : unit = ()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On most terminals, that last line would be printed in blue.
+On most terminals, that last line is printed in blue.

 #### Full terminal colors

 The simple enumeration of `std_color` isn't enough to fully describe
-the set of colors that a modern terminal can display.
-Modern `xterm`s
+the set of colors that a modern terminal can display.  `xterm`s (and
-(and many other terminals) support 256 different colors, broken up
+many other terminal programs) support 256 different colors, broken up
 into the following groups.

 - The 8 basic colors, in regular and bold versions.